 Like, for real, real?

-You know as well as I do we make time for the things we want to make time for.
-End of story.
+The hard truth is we make time for the things we want to make time for.

 Here’s the thing, I’m not talking about legalistic, check read-the-Bible off your to-do list.
 I’m talking about putting God back in His proper place.